gems-uff/mestre/scripts/README.md

 ## collect_attributes_db.py

+Takes as input (../data/INITIAL_DATASET.csv), the conflicts database, and the repos folder.

 Script for collecting the following attributes: cyclomatic complexity (left and right versions of the conflicting chunk and for the whole conflicted file); chunk size (absolute and relative to the file size); conflicted file size; chunk position in the file.

 Collected data are put into a csv file (../data/collected_attributes2.csv).